12/13/18

 by

 A great design has a way of uplifting your golfing soul.
 After walking 54 holes in a little over 28 hours, I didn’t expect to have one of those moments when we arrived at Diamond Springs Golf Course.
-Sure enough, two holes in, I was swiftly walking from green to tee, eager to see what was next.
+But sure enough, after two holes in I was swiftly walking from green to tee, eager to see what was next.

 To say this Mike DeVries design in Hamilton, Michigan is easy on the wallet is an understatement.
-For $35 to walk on weekends it is among the very best values in all of golf.
+With a peak rate of $60 (as of June 2024) to walk on weekends, it is among the very best values in all of golf.
 Eight holes into the round, I found myself in a state of euphoria.
-I turned to Will Knights and said “if I could play this course everyday, I’d be a happy man.”
+I turned to Will Knights and said, “If I could play this course everyday, I’d be a happy man.”
 In a way, that’s the greatest compliment you could pay a golf course.
-The amazing part is this statement came before Diamond Springs’ design kicked into full gear.
+The amazing part is this statement came before the course’s design kicked into full gear.

 The lion's mouth 2nd green at Diamond Springs

 Diamond Springs is everything that public golf should be.
 In 2002, a group of investors hired a talented young architect.
-They gave him a nice piece of land and the task to build an affordable golf course.
-The end result is a layout that can stand up against some of the best architecture in the midwest at a price point few touch.
-The course’s aspirational qualities go far beyond its architecture.
-95% of public golf courses should take a close look to Diamond Springs’ maintenance practices.
-It employs a single cut height of grass across the property and native grasses for contrast.
+They gave him a nice piece of land and tasked him with building an affordable golf course.
+The end result is a layout that can stand up against some of the best architecture in the Midwest at a price point few touch.
+The course’s aspirational qualities go far beyond its design.
+95% of public golf courses should take a close look at their maintenance practices.
+The course employs a single cut height of grass across the property, along with native grasses for contrast.
 It’s functional and promotes an ideal playing surface for a public golf course.
 The turf is maintained with a simple single-row irrigation system that struggles to reach the outskirts of the fairway.
 The fairways are by no means tight, but they play firm, especially towards the edges.
 The lack of water allows the native grasses to play perfectly.
-They are light, whispy and easy to find balls in – the perfect mix of playability and unpredictability.
+They are light, wispy, and easy to find balls in – the perfect mix of playability and unpredictability.

-The land gets a nice roll to it on the par-5 8th and cresting the back of the green offers a dramatic reveal, Diamond Springs’ beautiful ravine.
-The 9th gives golfers a tease of what’s to come before heading back to the flatter land for the start of the back nine.
+The land gets a nice roll to it on the par-5 8th, and cresting the back of the green offers a dramatic reveal of a beautiful ravine.
+The 9th gives golfers a tease of what’s to come before heading back to flatter land for the start of the back nine.

 The 9th tee shot plays over a dramatic ravine

-The 10th through 13th holes play across modest rolling land before the routing hits it’s closing crescendo along the ravines.
-The final five play over, around and along the ravine.
-It’s cadence, variety and landscape reminded me of one of my favorite courses, Shoreacres.
+The 10th through 13th play across modest rolling land before the routing hits its closing crescendo along the ravines.
+The final five play over, around, and along the ravine.
+Its cadence, variety, and landscape reminded me of Shoreacres, one of my favorite courses.

-I’d be remiss to not mention, there are a two offensive aspects to Diamond Springs.
-The first, a centerline pond on the par-4 6th.
+Amidst plenty of praise here, we need to mention the two offensive aspects to Diamond Springs.
+The first: a centerline pond on the par-4 6th.
 This was not in the original design.
 It was a bunker that became a pond shortly after the course was opened.
 It should be drained immediately.

 Hole #2 – par 4 – 358/310/265/231 yards

-The shortish par four makes the most of what it’s got.
+The shortish par 4 makes the most of what its got.
 A bunker and bold mound on the left generate interest off the tee.
-It provides a number of options – play over, next to or around.
+It provides a number of options – play over, next to, or around.
 Each option has a different benefit depending on the day’s pin position on the stunning lion’s mouth green.

 Hole #5 – par 3 – 189/159/137/98 yards